mattermost/docs/source/configure/calls-deployment.rst

    nc -l -u -p 8443

-On the client side (i.e. the host where you'd normally access Mattermost from), run the following:
+On the client side (i.e., the machine you would normally use to run the Mattermost desktop app or browser), run the following:

 .. code-block:: bash